Keith Flint: Death

-On 4 March 2019, just after 8:10 am, Essex Police were called to Flint's home in North End, near Great Dunmow, Essex, in response to concerns for his welfare.
-Flint was pronounced dead at the scene, aged 49.
+On 4 March 2019, Essex Police were called to Flint's home in North End, in response to concerns for his welfare.
+Flint was found hanging and was pronounced dead at the scene, aged 49.
 The police did not treat the death as suspicious.
-It was later confirmed at an inquest into his death he had died as a result of hanging.
-The coroner adjourned the inquest until 23 July for a full hearing.
+That day, bandmate Liam Howlett stated in an Instagram post that Flint "took his own life".
+Flint's funeral was held on 28 March 2019.